-- The planting rows should be spaced 75 cm apart. - Use a short duration maize variety and sow the maize seeds at 50 cm apart within the row. - Make 4 holes between 2 maize plants on the same row and sow 2
+- The planting rows should be spaced 75 cm apart. - Use a short duration maize variety. - Make 4 holes (if maize is spaced 50 cm within the row) or 2 holes (if maize is spaced 25 cm within the row) between 2 maize plants on the same row and sow 2 soyabean seeds per hole.
+This will mean that the soyabean within-row planting holes are spaced 10 cm apart.

-- soyabean seeds per hole.
-This will mean that the soyabean within-row planting holes are spaced 10 cm apart. - Make sure the 4 soyabean holes are evenly spaced between the 2 maize plants.
+Make sure the soyabean holes are evenly spaced between the 2 maize plants.
 Do not put all 8 soyabean seeds in one hole.